 DA LaHood is a Board Member for Child Safe San Antonio, The Bexar County Family Justice Center, and the Rape Crisis Center.
 LaHood has been recognized by Law and Politics Magazine, as seen in Texas Monthly Super Lawyers edition, as a “Rising Star” in 2007, 2008, 2009, and 2010.
 Before serving as the District Attorney, LaHood was a special prosecutor for Bexar, Karnes, Medina, and Wilson Counties.
 LaHood is also is a former Magistrate Judge in Bexar County, and adjunct professor at St. Mary’s University School of Law.
 He has taught at the San Antonio Police Department Academy and the Alamo Area Council of Governments Police Academy.

 In addition, District Attorney LaHood was and continues to be a presenter for Continuing Legal Education seminars.
 While practicing law, he met his wife Davida.
-They have been married for ten years and have four children: Maya, Michael, Leah, and Zaiter.
+They have been married for eleven years and have four children: Maya, Michael, Leah, and Zaiter.